 If you are attending a two or a four-week session you will have swimming lessons each day with the other campers in your section.
+You will be able to work on a Life Saving award right up to National Lifeguard certification.
 If you are coming for 'C' session, there are no formal swimming lessons.
-There is an opportunity to go swimming each day before dinner.
+There is an opportunity to go swimming each day, during free time, before dinner.
 This is the time when you can go to 'main swim' and try out the dive tower or just take a quick dip.
 We hope this handbook gives you a better idea about camp and the great experience that lies ahead.